 - new significant audit risks emerge; - additional work is required of us by the Audit Commission or other regulators; and - additional work is required as a result of changes in legislation, professional standards or financial reporting requirements.

-If changes to this plan and the audit fee are required, we will discuss and agree these initially with the Corporate Director of Resources.
-Specific fee arrangements have already been discussed and are in the process of being agreed to cover the provision of technical support for NET 2.
+If changes to this plan and the audit fee are required, we will discuss and agree these initially with the Director of Finances and Resources.